microsoft/demikernel/man/demi_wait.md

 system call may cause the calling thread to block (spin) indefinitely.

 `demi_timedwait()` waits for the completion of the asynchronous I/O operation associated with the queue token `qt` or for the expiration of a timeout, whichever happens first.
-The `abstime` parameter specifies an absolute timeout in seconds and nanoseconds since the Epoch.
-If the I/O operation has already completed when `demi_timedwait()` is called, then this system call never fails with a timeout error, regardless of the value of `abstime`.
-This system call may cause the calling thread to block (spin) until the timeout `abstime` expires.
+If the `abstime` parameter is non null, then it is taken as an absolute timeout in seconds and nanoseconds since the Epoch.
+On the one hand, if the I/O operation has already completed when `demi_timedwait()` is called, then this system call never fails with a timeout error, regardless of the value of `abstime`.
+On this mode, the `demi_timedwait()` system call may cause the calling thread to block (spin) until the timeout `abstime` expires.
+On the other hand, if the `abstime` parameter has a null value, then the calling thread blocks (spins) indefinitely until the I/O operation associated with the queue token `qt` completes.

 `demi_wait_any()` waits for the first asynchronous I/O operation in a set to complete.
 The set of I/O operations is specified by the list of queue tokens `qts` and it has a length of `num_qts`.
 This system call may cause the calling